Autor: Shelby Benavidez

 What Happens When Progressive Denies a Legitimate Claim

-Being denied by an insurer like Progressive can be devastating.
+Being denied by an insurer like Progressive can leave injured parties feeling helpless.
 Insurance is supposed to provide peace of mind and protection when the unexpected happens.
 Unfortunately, when a valid claim is denied, the consequences can be life-altering.

 “One time, I had a client whose body was 80% burned and still hospitalized in the ICU burn unit,” Lynette Cruz, paralegal at Daniel Stark said.
 “I sent them photos of the client’s injuries and the vehicle that had caught on fire.
 They still denied it.”

-Consumer forums and review sites are filled with similar stories of being left in limbo after a Progressive denial.
-Some describe having to chase down adjusters for weeks with no response.
+Many people share similar stories online after having a claim denied by Progressive.
+Some say they waited weeks just to hear back from their adjuster.
 Others talk about being forced to settle for far less than their injuries were worth, simply because they couldn’t afford to keep fighting.

 How to Fight Back After a Denied Claim by Progressive Insurance